microchip-pic-avr-examples/pic18f16q41-breathing-led-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Breathing LED for pic18f16q41
+# Breathing LED PWM Demo for PIC18F16Q41

-In this application, we will make the LED appear to breathe by using 2 PWM peripheral oscillating at different rates.
+In this application, we will make the LED appear to breathe by using 2 PWM peripherals running at different frequencies

 ## Related Documentation